 A worst-case scenario will expose these weaknesses within the organization, and by then it's too late.
 Now is the time to find solutions to all at-risk areas.

-2020 has been anything but normal, and the way the markets and economy have reacted are a stark reminder on the need for RIAs to maintain good financial health.
+2022 has been a bumpy ride thus far, and the way the markets and economy have reacted are a stark reminder on the need for RIAs to maintain good financial health.

 Just as your clients are advised on their finances, advisories must also maintain good finances for the organization.

-By saving, increasing revenue-generating capabilities, cutting wasteful spending, and performing stress tests, RIAs will be well positioned for the future.
+By cutting costs, increasing revenue-generating capabilities, performing stress tests, and saving up RIAs will be well positioned for the future.

 Don't be the zoo that builds its walls too low.
 Don't underestimate that tiger's ability to jump right over.